me-sreekanth/shorts-composer/README.md

 4. Preview issue
 5. Allow only a fixed size of the watermark
 6. Keyboard issue in the voiceovers screen
+7. Make the upload youtube settings for Production

 Future plans: